seung-lab/connected-components-3d/README.md

 ## Python `pip` Installaction

-If binaries are available for your platform:
+If compatible binaries are available for your platform, installation is particularly simple.

 ```bash
 pip install connected-components-3d
 ```

-Otherwise:
+If compatible binaries are not available, you can install from source as follows.

 *Requires a C++ compiler.*